 - It used 4 wires for the completion of the circuit. and transmission of power one is the neutral wire and the other three are phase

-- There is no failure of power that occurs in this system.
+- No failure of power occurs in this system.

 - Normally two main types of connection first one is Y which has four wires and the other is delta which has three wires